Table of Contents

 simulated CM or LM AGC is running, it saves a snapshot of its

-"core dump" files are saved at 10-second intervals.
-The
+dump" files are saved at 10-second intervals.
+The core-dump

-items under the Options Settings, "Resume from ending point of prior
+Options Settings, "Resume from ending point of prior run", allows

-run", allows you to start the next simulation run with the memory
+you to start the next simulation run with the memory contents and

-contents and CPU state of the last relevant core-dump file.
+CPU state of the last relevant core-dump file.
+(In other

-(In other words, a CM simulation can be started from the last
+words, a CM simulation can be started from the last CM.core, and an

-CM.core, and an LM simulation from the last LM.core.)
-Thus, to
+LM simulation from the last LM.core.)
+Thus, to get the AGC

-get the AGC into a desired state you could use the DSKY to set it
+into a desired state you could use the DSKY to set it up, and then

 The difficulty, of course, is that after you had resumed the